mediachain/mediachain/docs/kittengrad.md

 When the system is operating at steady state, it is constantly under some write load.
-While the system is commiting a block with the block commit protocol, it is also accumulating newer transactions that will need to be commited in a subsequent block.
+While the system is commiting a block with the block commit protocol, it is also accumulating newer transactions that will need to be committed in a subsequent block.

-Once a block has been commited, transactors examine their resulting worklog, which is the queue built up while the block was being commited.
+Once a block has been committed, transactors examine their resulting worklog, which is the queue built up while the block was being committed.
 Depending on the load, this may be less a full block, in which case the next block commit execution follows the timer of the first pending transaction.

 Under higher write load however, this will exceed the block size, necessitating an immediate re-execution of the block commit protocol.
-In order to minimze contention in block proposal, which consumes bandwidth for block propagation, we want to utilize a randomized wait period before a transactor initiates block commit by proposing a new block.
-On the same time we want to minimize the time it takes for the first proposed block, which initiates protocol action.
+In order to minimize contention in block proposal, which consumes bandwidth for block propagation, we want to utilize a randomized wait period before a transactor initiates block commit by proposing a new block.
+At the same time we want to minimize the time it takes for the first proposed block, which initiates protocol action.
 We can modulate the delay by determining the wait period with a distribution dependent on transactor stake.
 In this way, transactors